View Other Articles

 Last update

-All TX providers must file their bills for injured worker treatment electronically (e-billing).
+All Texas workers’ compensation providers must file their bills for injured worker treatment electronically (e-billing), unless they meet specific exemption criteria.

-Claims administrators are required to accept providers’ e-bills and respond with electronic Explanation of Benefits (EOB).
+The Texas Department of Insurance, Division of Workers’ Compensation (DWC) requires insurance carriers to accept providers’ e-bills and respond with electronic Explanation of Benefits (e-EOB).

 This rule applies to both network and non-network claims.